freifeld/fastSCSP/Readme.md

 pycuda (version: >= 2013.1.1)

-Instructions for the Python Matlab
+Instructions for the Matlab wrapper
 ----------------------------------
 Most of the instructions for the Python wrapper (see below) also apply for the Matlab wrapper.
 Alternatively, just take a look at the demo files in the Matlab subdirectory.